Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Come to the top of a ridge where you can see the trail ahead as it traverses the mountain called the Barrancón, shown in the photo below.

-At about 17.6 kilometers into day two on the Camino de San Salvador, about 650 meters beyond the first water control station, come to the second one.
+After about 17.7 kilometers into day two on the Camino de San Salvador, about 650 meters beyond the first water control station, come to the second one.
 Leave the gravel road here and turn left onto a more rugged goat trail.

 Turn Left Here at This Water HutTurn Left Here at This Water Hut

-The High Road on the BarrancónThe High Road on the Barrancón
+The High, Rugged Road on the BarrancónThe High, Rugged Road on the Barrancón

 The Dramatic High Goat TrailThe Dramatic High Goat Trail

 Here I am in the photo below, at the turning point that affords the pilgrimage traveler a dramatic view over the Barranquillo arroyo cut.
-This cut below is the alternative route to take, if the weather is bad.
+At the bottom of this cut is the alternative, low route.

-It is at 18.2 kilometers into day two on the Camino de San Salvador, or 550 meters from the second water control station when you come to the top of this second lookout.
+This point is after 18.3 kilometers into day two on the Camino de San Salvador, or 550 meters from the second water control station when you come to the top of this second lookout.

 Elle at Dramatic ViewpointElle at Dramatic Viewpoint